F-Stack/f-stack/dpdk/doc/guides/nics/mvpp2.rst

 MUSDK will be installed to `usr/local` under current directory.
 For the detailed build instructions please consult ``doc/musdk_get_started.txt``.

-Before the DPDK build process the environmental variable ``LIBMUSDK_PATH`` with the path to the MUSDK installation directory needs to be exported.
+The path to the MUSDK installation directory needs to set in meson, shown in the command below.

 For additional instructions regarding DPDK cross compilation please refer to :doc:`Cross compile DPDK for ARM64 <../linux_gsg/cross_build_dpdk_for_arm64>`.

 .. code-block:: console

-   export LIBMUSDK_PATH=<musdk>/usr/local
-   export CROSS=<toolchain>/bin/aarch64-linux-gnu-
-   export RTE_KERNELDIR=<kernel-dir>
-   export RTE_TARGET=arm64-armv8a-linux-gcc

-   make config T=arm64-armv8a-linux-gcc
-   sed -i "s/MVNETA_PMD=y/MVNETA_PMD=n/" build/.config
-   sed -i "s/MVPP2_PMD=n/MVPP2_PMD=y/" build/.config
-   make
+   meson -Dlib_musdk_dir=/path/to/musdk build ninja -C build

 Usage Example
 -------------